Pierson Lecture

 The Annual Pierson Lecture is a Department of History tradition that spans back to 1993, when it was founded to honor Stan and Joan Pierson.
 The Piersons were both exemplary citizens of the community, dedicated to history and education as proven by their distinguished records of intellectual accomplishment and community involvement.
 This lecture series brings distinguished scholars to the University of Oregon, so that they may share their work in alignment with the Piersons’ interests in cultural, intellectual, and political life.

-The Department of History is pleased to welcome Professor Louis Warren (University of California, Davis), presenting the 2024 Annual Pierson Lecture on February 27.
-The title of Louis's talk is "God's Red Son: The Ghost Dance Religion in American History".
+The Department of History is pleased to welcome Professor Laurie Marhoefer (University of Washington), presenting the 2025 Annual Pierson Lecture on April 8,2025.
+The title of Laurie's talk is "Trans Berlin: The World's First Trans Politics, Berlin's Queer Golden Age, and the Rise of Fascism, 1918 - 1933".

 Past Events